Rari-Capital/rari-stable-pool-contracts/API.md

 ### `RariFundManager.withdraw(string currencyCode, uint256 amount)`

-Withdraws funds from RariFund in exchange for RSFT.
+Withdraws funds from RariFund in exchange for RSPT.

 * You may only withdraw currencies held by the fund (see `RariFundManager.getRawFundBalance(string currencyCode)`).
 However, `RariFundProxy.withdrawAndExchange` withdraws your funds and exchanges them via 0x in one transaction.
-* Please note that you must approve RariFundManager to burn of the necessary amount of RSFT.
+* Please note that you must approve RariFundManager to burn of the necessary amount of RSPT.
 * Parameters:
     * `currencyCode` (string): The currency code of the token to be withdrawn.
     * `amount` (uint256): The amount of tokens to be withdrawn.

 ### `RariFundProxy.withdrawAndExchange(string[] inputCurrencyCodes, uint256[] inputAmounts, address outputErc20Contract, LibOrder.Order[][] orders, bytes[][] signatures, uint256[] makerAssetFillAmounts, uint256[] protocolFees)`

-Withdraws funds from RariFund in exchange for RSFT and exchanges to them to the desired currency (if no 0x orders are supplied, exchanges DAI, USDC, USDT, TUSD, and mUSD via mStable).
+Withdraws funds from RariFund in exchange for RSPT and exchanges to them to the desired currency (if no 0x orders are supplied, exchanges DAI, USDC, USDT, TUSD, and mUSD via mStable).

 * You can retrieve order data from the [0x swap API](https://0x.org/docs/api#get-swapv0quote).
 See the web client for implementation.
-* Please note that you must approve RariFundManager to burn of the necessary amount of RSFT.
+* Please note that you must approve RariFundManager to burn of the necessary amount of RSPT.
 You also must input at least enough ETH to cover the protocol fees.
 * Parameters:
     * `inputCurrencyCodes` (string[]): The currency codes of the tokens to be withdrawn and exchanged.
         * To directly withdraw the output currency without exchange in the same transaction, simply include the output currency code in `inputCurrencyCodes`.